InnoxiumTech/CandorManager/SETUP.md

 `java -javaagent:<candorJar> -jar <candorJar>`

 # Creating a module
-Currently to create a module you will need to extends the `AbstractModule` class, this wil give your class access to the module functionality.
+Currently, to create a module you will need to extend the `AbstractModule` class, this wil give your class access to the module functionality.

 You will also be required to add the following to your modules Manifest file: